sfleischman105/sfleischman105.github.io/_drafts/2018-x-x-why-rust.md

 With this praise in mind, Rust still offers it's own ways of pulling out your hair.
 The Rust turtle (Or should I say Crustacean?)
 *requires* that when pulling out a hair, *none of hairs around it can be touched*.
-Any attempts to break this causes the crustacean to grab you with it's pincers, bring you to it's meaty face, and then lectures you about the terrible things you are trying to do.
+Any attempts to break this causes the crustacean to grab you with it's pincers, swinging you around to it's meaty face, right before belching out a lecture you about the terrible things you are trying to do.
+It's annoying, but the crustacean is doing this to protect you... *it's probably not a good idea to take out a wall while the roof is on anyways*.
+Learning how to pluck my hairs with Rust has been the worst part so far.
+The crustacean is more picky than even the topmost turtles on the proper ways to do things.

 Also, the crustacean is currently missing a leg or two, but they're growing slowly.